Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

     git push -u origin newSpeechModel
     ```

-1. Create a Pull Request from **newSpeechModel** to **master**.
+1. Create a pull request from **newSpeechModel** to **master**.
 1. Click the **Merge pull request** button to merge the pull request into **master**.
-    >**Note:** If you have set up branch protection policies, you will need to check **Use your administrator privileges** to merge the Pull Request.
+    >**Note:** If you have set up branch protection policies, you will need to check **Use your administrator privileges** to merge the pull request.

-## Confirm the Testing Workflow Results
+## Confirm the testing workflow results

-When you merge a Pull Request that includes testing data updates, the **SpeechTestDataCI** GitHub Actions workflow will run. **SpeechTestDataCI**  retests the benchmark model to calculate the new benchmark WER based on the updated test data.
+When you merge a pull request that includes testing data updates, the **SpeechTestDataCI** GitHub Actions workflow will run. **SpeechTestDataCI**  retests the benchmark model to calculate the new benchmark WER based on the updated test data.

 This ensures that when the WER of any new models are compared with the WER of the benchmark, both models have been tested against the same test data.

-### Review the workflow

-To view the **SpeechTestDataCI** workflow:
+GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.
+To view the **SpeechTestDataCI** YAML open `.github/workflows/speech-test-data-ci.yml`.

-1. Open `.github/workflows/speech-test-data-ci.yml`.
-1. Review the code in the workflow.

 ### View the workflow run

-To view **SpeechTestDataCI** workflow run for your Pull Request:
+To view **SpeechTestDataCI** workflow run for your pull request:

 1. Navigate to the **Actions** tab of your main repository.
-1. Select **SpeechTestDataCI** on the left navigation menu.
+1. Select the **SpeechTestDataCI** workflow on the left navigation menu.
-1. Select the event that represents your Pull Request.
+1. Select the run that represents your pull request.

     ![Actions tab showing that the workflow is running](../images/WorkflowRunning.png)